 The process of executing a chaincode or accessing the ledger of a Hyperledger Fabric blockchain network requires connecting to a peer on the network, invoking a chaincode on the peer to initiate a transaction, submitting the transaction to the network, and receiving the status of the transaction on the peer.

-A user's prerequisite to start using the Catalyst Blockchain Platform and develop their Hyperledger Fabric Blockchain network is understanding how Hyperledger Fabric works.
+A user’s prerequisite to start using Catalyst Blockchain Manager and develop their Hyperledger Fabric Blockchain network is understanding how Hyperledger Fabric works.

-In your Catalyst Blockchain Platform interface, go to the “Peers” tab present in the left menu.
-Then click the “Add peer set” button in the upper right-hand section of this screen.
+In your Catalyst Blockchain Manager interface, go to the “Peers” tab present in the left menu.
+Then click the “Create peer set” button in the upper right-hand section of this screen.